 Assessments

-If you need an assessment, this is usually a face-to-face consultation with an independent, trained health professional.
+If you need an assessment, this might be a face-to-face consultation with an independent, trained health professional, or done over the phone or by video.

 The assessment is designed to work out what your individual needs are.

-It will focus on how well you can carry out a range of activities you need to do to cope with everyday life.
+It will focus on how well you can carry out a range of activities you need to do to cope with everyday life and getting around outdoors.

 Visit Citizens Advice for guidance on preparing for your PIP assessmentOpens in a new window